- A hip replacement is a type of surgery that replaces damaged parts of the hip.

 - What are the alternatives to surgery?

-- What are the different surgical options?
-For instance, is ‘minimally invasive’ hip replacement suitable?
+- What are the different surgery options?
+For example, is ‘minimally invasive’ hip replacement suitable?
 This technique reduces cutting of the tissue around the hip.

 - What are the possible complications and how likely are they?